grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 the removal of maintenance equipment containing organizational information is prevented by retaining the equipment within the facility; or

-the removal of maintenance equipment containing organizational information is prevented by obtaining an exemption from {{ insert: param, ma-03.03_odp }} explicitly authorizing removal of the equipment from the facility.
+the removal of maintenance equipment containing organizational information is prevented by obtaining an exemption from personnel or roles who can authorize removal of equipment from the facility is/are defined; explicitly authorizing removal of the equipment from the facility.

 Maintenance policy